yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 3. Is it possible to migrate their gaming services within a three-month time period?

-4. What should be included in the POC?
+4. What should be included in the PoC?

 *Game databases*